Joni Tuominen

 Joni Tuominen (born September 4, 1982) is a Finnish professional ice hockey defenceman who is currently a free agent having last played for Ferencváros in the Erste Liga.

 He previously played in Finland for Espoo Blues of the Liiga.
-As a free agent, Tuominen opened up to the possibility of playing abroad after ten seasons in Finland, when he accepted a (unsuccessful) try-out with Czech club, HC Olomouc on August 11, 2014.
-Instead, he spent the 2014-15 season playing in Germany's DEL2 with Dresdner Eislöwen.
-He moved to Poland's STS Sanok for the 2015-16 season, and spent the 2016-17 season with the EIHL's Manchester Phoenix and DVTK Jegesmedvék of the Erste Liga.
+As a free agent, Tuominen opened up to the possibility of playing abroad after ten seasons in Finland, when he accepted an (unsuccessful) try-out with Czech club, HC Olomouc on August 11, 2014.
+Instead, he spent the 2014–15 season playing in Germany's DEL2 with Dresdner Eislöwen.
+He moved to Poland's STS Sanok for the 2015–16 season, and spent the 2016–17 season with the EIHL's Manchester Phoenix and DVTK Jegesmedvék of the Erste Liga.